University of Nicosia Course Certificates

 Proof of Existence Services

-Proof of Existence in Bitcoin has therefore moved to services which index many transactions, e.g. POEX.io (formerly proofofexistence.com).
+Proof of Existence in Bitcoin has moved to services which index many transactions, e.g. POEX.io (formerly proofofexistence.com).

 OpenTimestamps is a notable project, developed by the bitcoin core developer Peter Tod.
 It uses a Client-Server-based architecture and defines an OTS file format for containing hash values used for verification.